413 Request Entity Too Large

 It’s not needed on all configurations, but you may also have to modify the PHP upload settings as well to ensure that nothing is going out of the limit by PHP configurations.

-Here we need to edit the php.ini file.
+Here, we need to edit the php.ini file.
+It is where you declare changes to your PHP settings.

 Now find the following directives one by one…